-A retelling of ancient the Irish myth of King Lir, his four children and his powerful wife Aoife, that forms the basis of the ballet classic Swan Lake.
+A retelling of the ancient Irish myth of King Lir, his four children and his powerful wife Aoife.

 Aoife loved the children and Lir at first, but soon she became very jealous of the time that King spent with Aodh, Fionnula, Fiachra, and Conn.
 She wanted to have all of his attention for herself.
 One day, she took the children to swim in a lake while the sun was hot in the sky.
 When they got there and children took to the water, Aoife used her powers to cast a spell over children, which would turn them all into beautiful swans.